aigrantsindia/aigrantsindia/india-ai-implementation-roadmap.md

   - Weekly virtual meetings
   - Clear charter and deliverables

+🚀 **[SMALL ORG HIGH-LEVERAGE ACTION]**
+> Create an "Unofficial AI Brain Trust" with 10 passionate volunteers.
+Meet on Zoom every Sunday morning.
+Share meeting notes publicly on LinkedIn.
+Within 3 months, officials will join your calls because you're where the real discussions happen.
+Cost: ₹0.

 - **Stakeholder Mapping**
   - Identify 100 key organizations
   - Create engagement matrix
   - Assign relationship owners

+🚀 **[SMALL ORG HIGH-LEVERAGE ACTION]**
+> Build a simple Airtable database of AI players in India.
+Make it public.
+Let everyone add to it.
+Within weeks, you'll have the most comprehensive stakeholder map in the country.
+Government will use YOUR database.
+Effort: 2 hours setup.

 ### Week 3-4: Quick Wins
 - **Launch AI Literacy Campaign**